Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= Unreleased =
+* Free trial: Update notice messages and other copies #1022.

 = 2.0.6 =
 * Fix fatal error when trying to remove GC hidden menu items from Calypso menu #1018.